Coronavirus Data Is Funneled Away From CDC, Sparking Worries

 Collecting and reporting public health data has always been a core function of the CDC, he added.
 “The administration should provide funding to support data collection and should strengthen the role of CDC to collect and report COVID-19 data," he said.

-Gregory Koblentz, a biodefense expert at George Mason University, said the change appears to be consistent with administration moves in recent months that have sidelined the CDC from the role it has played in other epidemics, as the public's primary source of information.
+Gregory Koblentz, a biodefense expert at George Mason University, said the change appears to be consistent with administration movesin recent months that has sidelined the CDCfrom the role it has played in other epidemics, as the public's primary source of information.

 “We know the administration has been trying to silence the CDC," he said.
 “Now it looks like the administration might be trying to blind the CDC as well.”